csmyth95/ai-tutor/frontend/ai-tutor/README.md

 1. Run `npm create amplify@latest -y` to create a lightweight scaffold.
 2. Get started using: `npx ampx sandbox`.
 3. Run `npx ampx help` for help.

-## Understanding the App
-### Purpose of _app.tsx
-* Shared UI: It defines the common UI structure and elements that will be shared across all pages.
-This is similar to a master template in other frameworks
-* Consistent Look and Feel: It ensures a consistent look and feel throughout the application by wrapping all pages with the same HTML structure, styles, and potentially navigation elements.
-* Root of the Component Tree: It's the highest-level component in the page hierarchy.
-Any component within the app directory will be rendered as a child within this layout.
-* Metadata: It can be used to set the default metadata for all pages.
-Font configuration: It can be used to set the fonts that will be used in the entire application.